reroreo1/PINGO/README.md

+# A multiplayer ping pong game using React socket.io on client side and nestJS on backend
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.